-The Board oversees the establishment, implementation and review of the Company's Risk Management Framework.
+The Board oversees the establishment, implementation and review of the Company's Risk

+Management Framework.
 Management has established and implemented the Risk Management Framework for assessing, monitoring and managing material business risks, for the consolidated entity.
 The Chief Risk Officer is responsible for Thorn's Risk, Compliance and Internal Audit function.

-The Board Audit, Risk and Compliance Committee had reviewed Thorn's risk management framework on an annual basis.
-A review took place during the FY 2016-2017 and it is satisfied that it is sound.
+The relevant Committee had reviewed Thorn's risk management framework on an annual basis.
+A review took place during the FY 2017-2018 and it is satisfied that it is sound.